Relapse Prevention: Holiday Edition

 Holiday parties without liquid spirits may still seem a dreary prospect to new A.A.s.
 But many of us have enjoyed the happiest holidays of our lives sober—an idea we would never have dreamed of, wanted, or believed possible when drinking.
 Alcoholics Anonymous

-Recognize Holiday Stressors
+Recognize Holiday Stress

 In early recovery, your ability to cope with stress without using can be very limited.
-This is partly because your use has been your only coping mechanism.
+This is partly because your substance use has been your only coping mechanism.
 You haven’t learned or practiced other ways to cope without using.
 Also, in early recovery you are still experiencing some chemical, biological and psychological changes as a result of stopping your use, and your body has not yet adjusted.
 This adjustment is stressful in itself!

 As you put more time and effort into your recovery, your coping skills and ability to cope improve.
 As you practice new coping skills and experience success with them, your confidence increases.
 As your confidence increases, your ability to cope also increases.
 The experience of successfully coping without relapsing increases the likelihood of continued successful coping and continued sobriety.

-Holiday Stress Quiz
+Holiday Stress Quizview quiz statistics

 Relapse Prevention - Ways to Avoid Urges